morpheus-org/morpheus/BUILD.md

 * Morpheus_CUBLAS_ROOT: PATH
     * Location of CUBLAS install root.
     * Default: None or the value of the environment variable CUBLAS_ROOT if set
+* GTest_ROOT: PATH
+    * Location of GoogleTest install root.
+    * Default: None or the value of the environment variable GTest_ROOT if set
 * CUBLAS_LIBRARIES: STRING
     * Optional override for the libraries that comprise TPL CUBLAS.
     * Default: None.
 Default common library names will be searched